-The Graduate School of Management is accredited by AACSB International.
+The Graduate School of Management is accredited by the Association to Advance Collegiate Schools of Business International.

 Master’s Degree Programs

-The Graduate School of Management offers course work leading to the master of accounting (MActg), the master of science in finance (MS), and the master of business administration (MBA).
-In the Lundquist College of Business, with the exception of the master of science in finance, master of arts (MA) and master of science (MS) degrees are available to PhD candidates.
+The Graduate School of Management offers course work leading to the master of accounting (MAcc), the master of science in finance (MSF), the master of science in sports product management (SPM), the master of business administration (MBA) and the executive master in business administration (EMBA).
+With the exception of the master of science in finance, master of arts (MA) and master of science (MS) degrees in the Lundquist College of Business are available to PhD candidates.
 Students must complete the requirements specified in the description of their degree program.

 398C Anstett Hall